Skip to content

 Guest data access limitations

-Guests can only see:
+Guests CAN see:

-• The specific tasks assigned to them
+• Their specific assigned tasks

-• Any attachments or fields within those tasks
+• Attachments or fields within those tasks

 • Other tasks in the process

-• Templates or organization settings
+• Your templates or organization settings

 • Member information or other processes

-• Historical data outside their assigned tasks
+• Historical data outside their tasks

 Public processes and guest visibility